Bosnia and Herzegovina

 Power plug adapter needed in Bosnia and Herzegovina?

 In Bosnia and Herzegovina the power plugs and sockets are of type F. Check out the following pictures.
-When living in Turkey you don't need a power plug adapter in Bosnia and Herzegovina.
-Your power plugs fit.
+When living in the United States of America you need a power plug adapter for sockets type F.

 Buy a power plug (travel) adapter